 If you have diabetes, you know it’s a day-to-day reality that needs to be attended to.
-Making wise food choices, eating at regular times and testing your blood glucose are just a few of the self-care behaviors you may need to master.
+It can feel like a full-time job, but you don’t have to do it alone.

 - Blood glucose testing supplies and equipment (meters, test strips, lancets and control solutions)

 - Insulin pumps and insulin used with a pump

 - Medical nutrition therapy, including diet and lifestyle counseling